chastitywhiterose/Chad/Chad-Story.md

 "I am afraid too sometimes.
 My family doesn't approve of me being vegan, and they say God intended humans to eat animals.
 My father quotes bible verses from Genesis and Leviticus at me sometimes when I don't eat with the family because I can't bear to witness them eating my friends," said Stacy.

 "That sounds really tough.
 I wouldn't know how to deal with that.
 I have never really dealt with conflict or controversy because I just say what I think will make others happy.
-Anyhow, thanks for talking to me, Stacy." said Chad.
+Anyhow, thanks for talking to me, Stacy," said Chad.

 "Anytime, Chad!
-It was a pleasure." said Stacy.
+It was a pleasure," said Stacy.

 Chad had met a new friend whom he could trust.
 He never really talked to Stacy before because she seemed like such a shy girl at church.
 But now he saw the strength in her voice and the fire in her eyes as she spoke about the animals.
 Chad and Stacy talked about many things on the days they both worked at the animal shelter.
 They became the best of friends, but it was their secret that no one else knew.

 # Chapter 3: The Secrets of Chad and Matt